Study Course in Tropical Medicine & Hygiene (leading to the Diploma in Tropical Medicine & Hygiene)

 - Two full teaching weeks (Monday to Friday).
 The first week includes laboratory practical work; the second week is largely lecture and workshop based, with an element of revision.
 The provisional dates for session 2019-2020 are 2nd December - 6th December 2019 and 27th January - 31st January 2020.
-These will be confirmed in July.
+Update 9/7/2019:- The January week is now confirmed and we expect the December week to be confirmed by the end of July.

 - The practical teaching week allows students to gain the necessary microscopy experience and a certificate of microscopy competency.
 Students without certified microscopy competency are not admitted to the exam.